vickyzhang7/Mini-Java-Project/README.md

 # Mini-Java-Project
-There are some Java Project
+There are some Java Projects